Fleet management costs in 2026: What fleet managers need to know

 Telematics is changing fleet management by providing real-time data on vehicle location, speed, idle time, etc. This increased visibility enables fleet managers to optimize route planning, reduce fuel consumption and minimize downtime.

 One of the most significant benefits of telematics is its ability to help reduce costs.
 By analyzing data on fuel consumption, maintenance expenses and driver behavior, fleet managers can identify areas for improvement and implement strategies to save money.
-For example, optimizing routes can reduce fuel costs while encouraging safe driving practices can lower insurance premiums.
+For example, optimizing routes can reduce fuel costs while encouraging safe driving practices can lower fleet insurance premiums.

 2. Monitor driver behavior